 The science behind wiser health spending decisions

-Based on this value, our health economics research team serves as the analysis group for the National Commission on Prevention Priorities.
+Based on our sophisticated health economics research program, we serve as the analysis group for the National Commission on Prevention Priorities.
 We have been recognized for our:

 - Cost-effectiveness modeling experience

 - Economic analysis of clinical and community health services interventions

 Reducing sodium levels in our food system could save lives

 Approximately 895,000 heart attacks, strokes and other cardiovascular disease events could be prevented over the next decade.
 How?
 By gradually reducing sodium levels in commercially processed, packaged and prepared foods in the United States.
 Researchers from the Institute and the Centers for Disease Control and Prevention used a new modeling study for these results.
 They also found that reducing sodium in our food system would significantly lower people’s blood pressure and save $37 billion in related medical costs.